Saltmine Hallstatt

 Is Hallstatt saltmine worth visiting

-Saltmines or Salzwelten as it is in German is one of the top attractions in the picturesque town of Hallstatt.
+Saltmines or Salzwelten as it is in German is one of the top attractions in the picturesque village of Hallstatt.
 The town’s history itself is linked quite heavily with the salt mining since time immemorial

 Salt mine Hallstatt tour guide